jsgoller1/c-programming-language/README.md

 # The C Programming Language (K&R)
 Exercises from "The C Programming Language" by Kernighan / Ritchie.

-## Running
-* Each exercise has its own target (e.g. `make 5.4` will make exercise 4 in chapter 5).
-* `make all` - compiles all exercises and runs unit tests (assuming any exist).
-* `make verbose` - compiles all exercises and runs all unit tests with verbose output.
-Some exercises (particularly in chapter 1) are just single functions or don't have unit tests, so this will just run the functions and generate output, or skip them.

 ## Goals
 Other than learning C, my aim with this text was for it to be an exercise in `fanatical conscientiousness`, so my goals are:
 - [ ] All pages read
 - [ ] All exercises solved correctly
 - [ ] All solutions compile against C11 with `-Werror -Wall`
-- [ ] Aggressive adherence to conventions (see below)
+- [ ] Aggressive adherence to conventions.
 - [ ] Lots of unit testing (even if it's overkill).

 Admittedly, I have cheated some in my solutions - this was not my experience with C, so I jumped around while reading and thus used concepts that may not have been introduced yet in the text.
 The overall strategy with the solutions was `write the best C I possibly can`, not `hold to the text as closely as possible`.

+## Running
+* Each exercise has its own target (e.g. `make 5.4` will make exercise 4 in chapter 5).
+* `make all` - compiles all exercises and runs unit tests (assuming any exist).
+* `make messages` - compiles and runs all exercises so that individual tests are shown.
+* `make debug` - compiles and runs all exercises, and dumps debugging output for each one.
+Generally not useful except for me while working on exercises.

+## Tests
+I wrote my own simple testing library for the exercises, found in `tests/`; it wraps around the `assert(3)` macro and can do basic comparison for strings, ints, bools, and structs.
+Each exercise has a static `test()` function called by `main()` that consumes the testing library and may call other unit test functions in the file. `test()` relies on two preprocessor macros defined in the Makefile:
+* `TEST_MESSAGES` - causes each individual test to be shown (if any exist) when testing.
+* `DEBUG` - dumps information about the exercise test results.

+Because all tests are based on `assert(3)`, compilation will immediately halt and fail if any tests fail.

 ## Conventions
 See `conventions.c` for an example file and listing of conventions.